AN240317 PSOC™ 6 IEC 60730 Class B and IEC 61508 SIL safety software library for ModusToolbox

 SelfTest_Interrupt.h

-Note: Global interrupts must be enabled for this test, but all interrupts except isr_1 must be disabled.
+Global interrupts must be enabled for this test, but all interrupts except isr_1 must be disabled.

-The SelfTest_Interrupt() function is called to check the interrupt controller operation.
+function is called to check the interrupt controller operation.
 Calling the function starts the timers.

-Timer_1 is configured to generate 13 interrupts per 1 ms. isr_1 counts the number of interrupts that occurred.
-If the counted value in isr_1 is ≥ 9 and ≤ 15, then the test is passed.
+Timer_1 is configured to generate 25 interrupts per 1 ms. isr_1 counts the number of interrupts that occurred.
+If the counted value in isr_1 is ≥ 22 and ≤ 27, then the test is passed.
 The specific number of interrupts to pass this test is application dependent and can be modified as required.

-Figure 3 shows the interrupt self-test flow chart.
+Figure 3 shows the interrupt self-test flowchart.

 Figure 3.
-Interrupt self-test flow chart
+Interrupt self-test flowchart

 Clock test

-The clock test implements independent time-slot monitoring defined in section H.2.18.10.4 of the IEC 60730 standard.
+The clock test implements independent time-slot monitoring defined in Section H.2.18.10.4 of the IEC 60730 standard.
 It verifies the reliability of the internal main oscillator (IMO) system clock, specifically, that the system clock is neither too fast nor too slow within the tolerance of the internal low-speed oscillator (ILO).
 The 32 kHz ILO clock is accurate to ± 10 percent.

 Function

-Located in: SelfTest_Clock.h
+SelfTest_Clock.h

 SelfTest_Clock.c

 The clock test uses the 16-bit timer0 integrated into the WDT and clocked by the 32.768 kHz ILO.
 The WDT timer0 is a continuous up counting 16-bit timer with overflow.
 The test starts by reading the current count of the timer, then waits 1 ms using a software delay, and finally reads the timer count a second time.
 The two count values are then subtracted and optionally corrected for the special case of a timer overflow mid test.
 The measured period (nominally 33 counts) is then tested.
 If it is within the predefined range, the test is passed.
-Figure 4 shows the clock self-test flow chart.
+Figure 4 shows the clock self-test flowchart.

 Figure 4.
-Clock self-test flow chart
+Clock self-test flowchart

 Flash (invariable memory) test

 To complete a full diagnostic of the flash memory, a checksum of all used flash needs to be calculated.
 The current library uses a Fletcher’s 64-bit checksum or 32-bit CRC32.
 The Fletcher’s 64-bit method was chosen as the default because it maintains sufficient bit error detection and is significantly faster and smaller than CRC-32.
-Fletcher’s 64-bit algorithm reads a full 32-bit word and usually only performs 2 additions per read while requiring no ROM lookup table as compared to CRC32.
+Fletcher’s 64-bit algorithm reads a full 32-bit word and usually only performs two additions per read while requiring no ROM lookup table as compared to CRC32.

-You can change the checksum modifying the FLASH_TEST_MODE macro in SelfTest_Flash.h.
-FLASH_END_ADDR in the SelfTest_Flash.h file defines the end of flash address that needs to be monitored.
+file defines the end of flash address that needs to be monitored.

 Fletcher checksum method